 Reclamation of our former East Mine area is ongoing.
 This area is approximately 11.5 square kilometres in size and is bordered by Highway 63 south of our main plant site and upgrader.
 It was part of our original operation when Syncrude began its production in 1978.

 Composite tailings technology is being used to reclaim this area.
 Placement began in 2000 and was complete in 2011.
 Sand capping to established closure drainage is ongoing.
 A 54-hectare fen wetland research project has been constructed at the northwest end of this area.
 Soil and woody debris have been placed and locally collected seeds spread throughout the area.
 Various tree and shrub species have been planted.
 These include: trembling aspen, jack pine, white spruce, chokecherry, slough grass and fen water sedge.
-A 65-hectare area directly east of the fen project will be permanently reclaimed in 2015.
+A 65-hectare area directly east of the fen project is currently undergoing reclamation.

 Fens are an important type of peat land found in the boreal forest.
 This large scale reconstruction effort is the first of its kind in the world and underscores our commitment to return the land we disturb to a condition similar to that prior to disturbance